jlan84/heavy-equipment-auction-case-study/README.md

 <br/>
 ### Predict the sale price of heavy equipment at auction
-Predict the sale price of a particular piece of heavy equipment at auction based on it's usage, equipment type, and configuration.
+Predict the sale price of a particular piece of heavy equipment at auction based on its usage, equipment type, and configuration.
 The data is sourced from auction result postings and includes information on usage and equipment configurations.

 Read more [here.](https://github.com/GalvanizeDataScience/regression-case-study/tree/master/predict_auction_price)